CUNYTechPrep/2024-fall-web-dev/materials/learn-react-1.md

 ## Step 5.
 Functional Components

-The point of a component based system is to create reusable componenets.
+The point of a component based system is to create reusable components.
 Let's make the following changes to our code:

 ```JSX
 import React from "react";